nitishspatkar/nitishspatkar.github.io/README.md

 I have served as a reviewer for the following international journals and conferences:
 <br>
 * (upcoming) Requirements Engineering: Foundation for Software Quality (REFSQ) 2024 (PC member)
+* The IEEE International Requirements Engineering (RE) conference, 2023 (co-reviewer with Prof. Norbert Seyff)
 * Science of Computer Programming Journal, 2023
 * Empirical Software Engineering Journal (EMSE), 2023
 * Information and Software Technology Journal (IST), 2023
+* Requirements Engineering: Foundation for Software Quality (REFSQ), 2023 (co-reviewer with Prof. Norbert Seyff)
+* The IEEE International Requirements Engineering (RE) conference, 2022 (co-reviewer with Prof. Norbert Seyff)
-* The IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2020 (subreviewer)<br>
+* The IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2020 (subreviewer with Prf.
+Oscar Nierstrasz)<br>

 I have assisted Prof. Martin Glinz in grading Requirements Engineering exams at the University of Zurich.